----------------------------------------------------------------------------

 [docs]def format_cpp(file_contents: str, filename: str) -> str: """ Autoformat a given C++ file using clang-format Args: file_contents: The unformatted contents of the file filename: A name that this file might have on disk; this does not have to be a real path, it's only used for clang-format to find the correct style file (by traversing upwards from this location) and to decide if an include is the corresponding .h file for a .cc file that's being formatted (this affects the include order) Returns: formatted_file_contents (str): The contents of the file after formatting """ try: import clang_format clang_format_path = str( Path(clang_format.__file__).parent / "data" / "bin" / "clang-format" ) except ImportError: clang_format_path = "clang-format" result = subprocess.run( [clang_format_path, f"-assume-filename={filename}"], input=file_contents, stdout=subprocess.PIPE, stderr=None, check=True, text=True, ) return result.stdout

-[docs]def format_py(file_contents: str, filename: str) -> str: """ Autoformat a given Python file using ruff Args: filename: A name that this file might have on disk; this does not have to be a real path, it's only used for ruff to find the correct style file (by traversing upwards from this location) """ result = subprocess.run( [_find_ruff(), "format", f"--stdin-filename={filename}", "-"], input=file_contents, stdout=subprocess.PIPE, check=True, # Disable the ruff cache.
+[docs]def format_py(file_contents: str, filename: str) -> str: """ Autoformat a given Python file using ruff Args: filename: A name that this file might have on disk; this does not have to be a real path, it's only used for ruff to find the correct style file (by traversing upwards from this location) """ result = subprocess.run( [find_ruff_bin(), "format", f"--stdin-filename={filename}", "-"], input=file_contents, stdout=subprocess.PIPE, check=True, # Disable the ruff cache.
+This is important for running in a hermetic context like a bazel # test, and shouldn't really hurt other use cases.
+If it does, we should work around this # differently. env=dict(os.environ, RUFF_NO_CACHE="true"), text=True, ) result = subprocess.run( [ find_ruff_bin(), "check", "--select=I", "--fix", "--quiet", f"--stdin-filename={filename}", "-", ], input=result.stdout, stdout=subprocess.PIPE, check=True, # Disable the ruff cache.
 This is important for running in a hermetic context like a bazel # test, and shouldn't really hurt other use cases.
 If it does, we should work around this # differently. env=dict(os.environ, RUFF_NO_CACHE="true"), text=True, ) return result.stdout

-[docs]def format_py_dir(dirname: T.Openable) -> None: """ Autoformat python files in a directory (recursively) in-place """ subprocess.run( [_find_ruff(), "format", dirname], check=True, # Disable the ruff cache.
+[docs]def format_py_dir(dirname: T.Openable) -> None: """ Autoformat python files in a directory (recursively) in-place """ subprocess.run( [find_ruff_bin(), "format", dirname], check=True, # Disable the ruff cache.
 This is important for running in a hermetic context like a bazel # test, and shouldn't really hurt other use cases.
 If it does, we should work around this # differently. env=dict(os.environ, RUFF_NO_CACHE="true"), text=True, )